Minnesota Democrats announce deal on minimum pay for Uber and Lyft drivers

 The range was higher for drivers in greater Minnesota, with the study's suggested per-mile rate ranging from $1.16 to $1.40 because drivers tend to travel farther between fares.

-Not all City Council members were happy with the deal, including council Vice President Aisha Chughtai, who posted to X Saturday that "preemption is bad.
+Some City Council members weren't happy with every aspect of the deal, including council Vice President Aisha Chughtai, who posted to X Saturday that "preemption is bad.
 Period."

 "Any and all attempts to undermine local control are bad," she continued.
 "It's a Republican and corporate tactic used around the country.
 Watching our @GovTimWalz cave to multibillion dollar corporations in insisting on preempting Minneapolis is gross."